coverclock/com-diag-hazer/README.md

-Line 3 has the date and time in UTC, latitude and longitude in hours minutes and decimal seconds, altitude in feet, cardinal direction of the true bearing (only valid if you are moving), speed in miles per hour, the current one pulse per second (PPS) strobe value, and the number of seconds that must elapse for this particular fix to be considered stale because no update for the GNSS from which is was computed has been received.
+Line 3 has the date and time in UTC, latitude and longitude in hours minutes and decimal seconds, altitude in feet, cardinal direction of the true bearing (only valid if you are moving), speed in miles per hour, the current one pulse per second (PPS) strobe value, an expiration period that is the number of seconds that must elapse for this particular fix to be considered stale because no update for the GNSS from which is was computed has been received, and the constellation being used for the fix (GNSS is multiple constellations are being used).
 (The next line has much the same information but in different units.)

-    FIX 2018-08-07T16:35:07Z 39*47'39.09"N,105*09'12.10"W  5599.01' N     0.044mph pps 0 sec 10
+    FIX 2018-08-09T14:45:10Z 39*47'39.30"N,105*09'11.95"W  5553.74' N     0.022mph pps 0        10secs GNSS

-Line 4 has the decimal latitude and longitude, altitude in meters, true compass bearing in decimal degrees (which will be zero unless you are moving), magnetic compass bearing in decimal degress (which will be zero unless your device has a magnetic compass), speed in knots, speed in kilometers per hour, the number of satellites used for the most recent navigation fix, some numbers indicating significant digits of accuracy for various values, and the GNSS that is algorithmically selected as the best position fix.
-The text at the beginning indicates what message was used to most recently update this information, since it can be provided by a GGA, GGL, RMC, and VTG sentences.
+Line 4 has the the sentence used to most recently update this information, decimal latitude and longitude, altitude in meters, true compass bearing in decimal degrees (which will be zero unless you are moving), magnetic compass bearing in decimal degress (which will be zero unless your device has a magnetic compass), speed in knots, speed in kilometers per hour, the number of satellites used for the most recent navigation fix, an expiration time, and the constellation being used for the fix.

-    GLL 39.794192,-105.153362  1706.600m   0.000*T   0.000*M    0.038knots    0.071kph [12] sys GNSS
+    GLL 39.794251,-105.153322  1692.800m   0.000*T   0.000*M    0.019knots    0.034kph [12]     10secs GNSS

-Line 5 (and perhaps subsequent) is a list of active satellites that contributed to the a solution (which is frequently a subset of those being received), a count of how many satellites are in the list, the quality of the fix in terms of position, horizontal, and vertical dilution of precision, and the GNSS to which this applies.
+Line 5 (and perhaps subsequent) is a list of active satellites that contributed to the a solution (which is frequently a subset of those being received), a count of how many satellites are in the list, the quality of the fix in terms of position, horizontal, and vertical dilution of precision, an expiration time, and the GNSS to which this applies.
 Later versions of Hazer have prototype support for receivers with multiple RF stages that are able to track multiple satellite constellations (for example, both GPS and GLONASS) simultaneously, and which may arrive at multiple or ensemble solutions.
-In that case, the fix displayed above is that with the best (lowest) dilution of precision (DOP).
-This can change dynamically as satellites move in their orbits.
+The GNSS displayed is the one to which the satellites belong, or "GNSS" if there is more than one GNSS in the list.

+    GSA {  30  24  15  19   6   1  28  17  51  48  13     } [11] pdop 1.29 hdop 0.72 vdop 1.08  10secs GPS
-    GSA {  75  85  76  86  74  84 } [06] pdop 1.36 hdop 0.79 vdop 1.11 sys GNSS
+    GSA {  87  88  77  75  86  76                         } [06] pdop 1.29 hdop 0.72 vdop 1.08  10secs GLONASS

-The remaining lines are, for each satellite being viewed (which is often a superset of those that contributed to the current solution): a virtual channel number (purely an artifact of Hazer), the satellite's identifying number (for the GPS constellation this is its Pseudo-Random Noise or PRN code number), its elevation and azimuth in degrees, and its signal/noise ratio, and the constellation of which it is a member.
-Note that all satellites being tracked are shown, and so multiple systems may be displayed, although only the solution with the lowest dilution of precision is displayed as the FIX.
+The remaining lines are, for each satellite being viewed (which is often a superset of those that contributed to the current solution): a virtual channel number (purely an artifact of Hazer), the satellite's identifying number (for the GPS constellation this is its Pseudo-Random Noise or PRN code number), its elevation and azimuth in degrees, and its signal/noise ratio, am expiration time, and the GNSS of which it is a member.
+Note that all satellites being racked are shown, and so multiple systems may be displayed.

-    GSV [01] sat   2 elv 35* azm 208* snr 36dBHz sys GPS
+    GSV [01] sat   1 elv 28* azm  50* snr 25dBHz  10secs GPS
-    GSV [02] sat   3 elv 14* azm  52* snr 35dBHz sys GPS
+    GSV [02] sat   3 elv  2* azm  93* snr 16dBHz  10secs GPS
-    GSV [03] sat   6 elv 74* azm 153* snr 31dBHz sys GPS
+    GSV [03] sat   6 elv 25* azm 179* snr 39dBHz  10secs GPS
-    GSV [04] sat  12 elv 30* azm 311* snr 36dBHz sys GPS
+    GSV [04] sat   7 elv  4* azm 151* snr 39dBHz  10secs GPS
-    GSV [05] sat  17 elv 48* azm  51* snr 35dBHz sys GPS
+    GSV [05] sat  11 elv 16* azm  46* snr  0dBHz  10secs GPS
-    GSV [06] sat  19 elv 69* azm  13* snr 25dBHz sys GPS
+    GSV [06] sat  13 elv 23* azm 243* snr 36dBHz  10secs GPS
-    GSV [07] sat  22 elv  2* azm  34* snr 21dBHz sys GPS
+    GSV [07] sat  15 elv 13* azm 281* snr 20dBHz  10secs GPS
-    GSV [08] sat  24 elv 41* azm 277* snr 35dBHz sys GPS
+    GSV [08] sat  17 elv 81* azm 309* snr 39dBHz  10secs GPS
-    GSV [09] sat  28 elv 24* azm 118* snr 26dBHz sys GPS
+    GSV [09] sat  18 elv  7* azm  37* snr  0dBHz  10secs GPS
-    GSV [10] sat  46 elv 38* azm 215* snr 33dBHz sys GPS
+    GSV [10] sat  19 elv 55* azm 244* snr 37dBHz  10secs GPS
-    GSV [11] sat  48 elv 36* azm 220* snr 31dBHz sys GPS
+    GSV [11] sat  22 elv  4* azm  71* snr  0dBHz  10secs GPS
-    GSV [12] sat  51 elv 44* azm 183* snr 40dBHz sys GPS
+    GSV [12] sat  24 elv 17* azm 317* snr 22dBHz  10secs GPS
-    GSV [13] sat  68 elv  0* azm   5* snr  0dBHz sys GLONASS
+    GSV [13] sat  28 elv 56* azm  69* snr 26dBHz  10secs GPS
-    GSV [14] sat  69 elv  8* azm  51* snr 24dBHz sys GLONASS
+    GSV [14] sat  30 elv 32* azm 158* snr 39dBHz  10secs GPS
-    GSV [15] sat  70 elv  2* azm 101* snr  0dBHz sys GLONASS
+    GSV [15] sat  46 elv 43* azm 169* snr 38dBHz  10secs GPS
-    GSV [16] sat  74 elv 16* azm 158* snr 35dBHz sys GLONASS
+    GSV [16] sat  48 elv 36* azm 220* snr 31dBHz  10secs GPS
-    GSV [17] sat  75 elv 69* azm 184* snr 35dBHz sys GLONASS
+    GSV [17] sat  51 elv 44* azm 183* snr 42dBHz  10secs GPS
-    GSV [18] sat  76 elv 54* azm 317* snr 34dBHz sys GLONASS
+    GSV [18] sat  68 elv  0* azm 317* snr  0dBHz  10secs GLONASS
-    GSV [19] sat  84 elv  6* azm  45* snr 13dBHz sys GLONASS
+    GSV [19] sat  75 elv 15* azm 132* snr 31dBHz  10secs GLONASS
+    GSV [20] sat  76 elv 61* azm 118* snr 27dBHz  10secs GLONASS
+    GSV [21] sat  77 elv 49* azm 331* snr 36dBHz  10secs GLONASS
+    GSV [22] sat  78 elv  2* azm 320* snr  0dBHz  10secs GLONASS
-    GSV [20] sat  85 elv 55* azm  20* snr 40dBHz sys GLONASS
+    GSV [23] sat  85 elv  4* azm  33* snr 16dBHz  10secs GLONASS
-    GSV [21] sat  86 elv 53* azm 262* snr 39dBHz sys GLONASS
+    GSV [24] sat  86 elv 58* azm  32* snr 39dBHz  10secs GLONASS
-    GSV [22] sat  87 elv  1* azm 236* snr  0dBHz sys GLONASS
+    GSV [25] sat  87 elv 58* azm 215* snr 41dBHz  10secs GLONASS
+    GSV [26] sat  88 elv 11* azm 214* snr 35dBHz  10secs GLONASS

 # Notes

-Some of the snapshots below were taken from earlier versions of Hazer and its gpstool utility; the snapshots were cut and pasted from actual output and may differ slightly from that of the most current version.
+N.B.
+Some of the snapshots below were taken from earlier versions of Hazer and its gpstool utility.
+The snapshots were cut and pasted from actual output and may differ slightly from that of the most current version.

 ## Sending Commands

-You can send initialization commands to the GPS device.
+gpstool can send initialization commands to the GPS device.
 These can be either NMEA sentences (without escape sequences) or binary UBX sentence (with escape sequences).
 In either case, gpstool will automatically append the appropriate ending sequences including a computed NMEA or UBX checksum.
-(The code to write commands to the device depends on being driven by incoming data from the device, so if the device is initially silent, this won't work.
-All the GPS receivers I've tested are chatty by default, so this hasn't been an issue for me.)
-Here is an example of gpstool writing proprietary NMEA and binary UBX sequences to a GPS device that is based on the U-Blox 7 chipset like the NaviSys GR-701W.
+Here is an example of gpstool writing proprietary NMEA and binary UBX sequences to a NaviSys GR-701W which has a UBlox 7 chipset.

     > gpstool -D /dev/ttyUSB0 -b 9600 -8 -n -1 -c -E \
           -W "\$PUBX,00" \